bhky/targetran/README.md

 ## Data format

-For object detection training, which is the primary usage here, one will typically have the following data:
+For object detection model training, which is the primary usage here, the following data are needed:
 - images
-- bounding-boxes for each image
+- bounding-box representations for each image
-- label for each bounding-box
+- bounding-box labels for each image

-Some dummy data is created for illustration.
+Some dummy data are created for illustration.
 Please note the required format.
 ```python
 import numpy as np